-OL Reign announce 24-match season schedule
+OL Reign announces 24-match season schedule

-OL Reign will help the NWSL kickoff its ninth season with a match against the North Carolina Courage on May 15 at Cheney Stadium.
+OL Reign will help the NWSL kick off its ninth season with a match against the North Carolina Courage on May 15 at Cheney Stadium.

-On Tuesday, the league released the 24-match regular season schedule for each of its teams.
+On Tuesday, the league released the 24-match regular-season schedule for each of its teams.
 NWSL will fold a 10th club into the mix in Racing Louisville FC.

 Each team will play 12 home and 12 away games.
 The season, which will not break for the Tokyo Olympic Games this summer, concludes Oct.
 30.